dgarciarieckhof/Data-Odyssey/NTTW/README.md

 ```

 ## Part 2: Knowledge Retrieval
-Having built our knowledge base, it's time to explore how to effectively use it.
+Having built the knowledge base, it's time to explore how to effectively use it.
 As with Part 1, detailed instructions for this section can be found in the [Jupyter Notebook](https://github.com/dgarciarieckhof/Data-Odyssey/blob/main/NTTW/notebook/Part%202%20-%20Retrieving%20Knowledge.ipynb).

 ### Accessing Our Knowledge Base
 We start by connecting to our Chroma database, which now contains all the processed information from our YouTube videos.